Skip to main content

 Hematocrit is the measure of the volume of red blood cells relative to the total volume of your blood, expressed as a percentage.
 Testosterone directly stimulates the bone marrow to produce more red blood cells, a process known as erythropoiesis.

 While this effect can be beneficial, particularly for individuals with anemia, an excessive increase in red blood cell concentration can thicken the blood.
-This elevation in blood viscosity requires the heart to work harder to pump blood throughout the body, which can lead to an increase in and a heightened risk of thromboembolic events, such as a stroke or deep vein thrombosis.
+This elevation in blood viscosity requires the heart to work harder to pump blood throughout the body, which can lead to an increase in blood pressure and a heightened risk of thromboembolic events, such as a stroke or deep vein thrombosis.

 Therefore, hematocrit is one of the most important safety markers in testosterone therapy.
 Its diligent monitoring allows for adjustments in therapy ∞ such as dose reduction, temporary cessation, or therapeutic phlebotomy ∞ well before levels become clinically problematic.
 It functions as a direct gauge of testosterone’s physiological effect on your blood’s composition.